scottjs/db-sync/README.md

 * ***composer database-prepare*** - When developing locally, links to images and assets created within a CMS might be referencing your local development web address and won't work in staging or production.
 This command will run a safe search/replace script on your locally configured database, replacing all instances of `DOMAIN_LOCAL` with `DOMAIN_REMOTE` configured in the .env file.
 The database will then be exported to `dumps/prepared-database-YYYY.MM.DD-HH.MM.SS.sql` ready for deployment.

+* ***composer database-import*** - If the file `setup/database.sql` exists in the project root, this command will import the file into your local database configured in the .env file.
+This is useful if you're working on a project and want another member of the team to get quickly set up with working copy of the database.

+* ***composer database-export*** - This command will export a copy of your local database configured in the .env file and save it to `setup/database.sql`.
+If this file exists it will be overwritten.
+This is useful to quickly take a snapshot of your current development database to be shared with others.

 ## Config

 See below for an explanation of each configuration option used within the .env file.